DJI Osmo Nano vs Insta360 GO Ultra | 4K Mini Camera - Comparison Review

 Which one is better?

-Personally, I prefer the video quality of GO Ultra.
-It doesn't exaggerate color temperature or saturation, but rather restores the image in a natural and realistic way, which is very comfortable to watch.
-In addition, there are three other things I like about the GO Ultra:
+I personally prefer the video quality of the GO Ultra.
+It doesn't artificially exaggerate color temperature or saturation, but rather reproduces images in a natural and realistic way, making for a very comfortable viewing experience.
+In addition, the Insta360 GO Ultra has three other advantages that impressed me:

 Price